Eddie Mair 4pm - 7pm

-Nigel Does The Sums To Prove Why A €100bn Brexit Bill Is “Ridiculous”
+Nigel Does The Sums To Show Why €100bn Brexit Bill Is “Ridiculous”

 It’s been reported that Britain could be made to pay up to €100bn (£84.5bn) to leave the EU, but Nigel Farage has crunched the numbers to show why this is “utterly ridiculous”.